For complete scans of the pages of Forest Leaves, please see Johanna Ortner’s

 “Lost no More: Recovering Frances Ellen Watkins Harper’s Forest Leaves.

-Introduction: Alex W. Black, Brigitte Fielder, and Johanna Ortner
+Edited and introduced by Alex W. Black, Brigitte Fielder, and Johanna Ortner

 Frances Ellen Watkins, more prominently known by her married name, Frances Ellen Watkins Harper, was born free on September 24, 1825, in Baltimore, Maryland.
 She was one of the most well known African American writers of the nineteenth century.
 Harper published several collections of poetry, including Forest Leaves (ca. 1846), Poems on Miscellaneous Subjects (1854), Moses: A Story of the Nile (1869), Poems (1871), Sketches of Southern Life (1872), and Atlanta Offering: Poems (1895).
 Many of those volumes appeared in more than one edition.
 Harper’s poems were also reprinted in periodicals such as Frederick Douglass’ Paper, The Liberator, The Anglo-African Magazine, The Christian Recorder, The A.M.E.
 Church Review, and The New National Era.
 Harper is credited with writing (what at the time of this publication is believed to be) the first short story published by an African American woman, “The Two Offers,” which appeared in The Anglo-African Magazine in June and July of 1859.
 Three of Harper’s novels, Minnie’s Sacrifice (1869), Sowing and Reaping (1876-77), and Trial and Triumph (1888), were serialized in The Christian Recorder, the newspaper of the African Methodist Episcopal Church and another, Iola Leroy, was published as a monograph in 1892.
 Harper’s various public speeches were also often published in the abolitionist and black press.